Jdaniel19/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-(7) this is a script that creates a new local variable
+(8) this is  a script that creates a new global variable